A Training School For Elephants

 "Roberts tackles difficult, sensitive subjects with careful, exquisite prose.
 Unputdownable."— Mary Harper, Getting Somalia Wrong?

 "Such an all encompassing and unclassifiable book.
-It bridges history, travel writing, natura history with stunning prose.
+It bridges history, travel writing, natural history with stunning prose.
 Sophy Roberts has found a tiny story in colonial history and used it to write a masterpiece.
 She writes about human tragedy, past and present, with such delicacy." — Jaffe & Neale

 "An incredible and illuminating tale, wonderfully told, as ever." — Ben Rawlence, Radio Congo